 At the time of application, each presenter and panel chair will provide a list of their audio-visual needs.
 SGCI will ensure that these technical needs are available in the room assigned to the event.
-At this time, we are generally only able to provide basic a/v such as projectors, microphones, etc. SGCI will provide technicians whenever possible to help avoid technical delays and glitches.
+At this time, we are generally only able to provide basic a/v such as projectors, microphones, etc. SGCI will coordinate with the host institution to provide technicians whenever possible to help avoid technical delays and glitches.